lexDAO/LexCorpus/contracts/legal/dao/membership/TUNAA.md

 **Section 9.3 - Amendment.** This Constitution may be amended by presenting the redlined version of the amendments at a meeting of members, and adopted by a vote or merge request as prescribed in the Handbook.
 As a form of soft consensus, any [DAO Membership Units Ticker] Member may timely protest a merge request made to the Constitution that has not been adopted as an approved version by [DAO Membership Units Ticker] Members via the Designated Smart Contract.

-# Article XI - Definitions
+# Article IX - Definitions

 (a) **“Account Address”** means a public key address on the Designated Blockchain Network that is uniquely associated with a single private key, and at which no smart contract has been deployed.